NHL teams aim to fill arenas, drawing fans away from screens

 The price of tickets, however, plays a part in keeping some fans at home.

-“It’s a lot cheaper for a 12 pack on the weekends,” Blues fan John Fuchs said.
+“It’s a lot cheaper for a 12-pack on the weekends,” Blues fan John Fuchs said.

 The Carolina Hurricanes have gotten creative, trying to climb up from the bottom of the NHL’s attendance figures in terms of percentage of capacity.
-Carolina sold a little more than three-fourths of its tickets last season to rank ahead of only Ottawa after a three-year run of being last in the league.
+Carolina sold a little more than three-fourths of its tickets at its Raleigh arena last season to rank ahead of only Ottawa after a three-year run of being last in the league.

-The Raleigh, North Carolina-based team has been offering monthly subscription passes, giving fans access to a certain number of games for a one-time fee at a substantial savings compared to individual tickets.
+The team has been offering monthly subscription passes, giving fans access to a certain number of games for a one-time fee at a substantial savings compared to individual tickets.
 The mobile-only, ticket-selling innovation has become relatively common in Major League Baseball, but the Hurricanes are a unique team in the NHL to try it.

 “It gets people in the building for an affordable price,” Hurricanes vice president Mike Forman said.
 “We think if we can get people to a game, they’re hooked.”